CRS Automotive

 In the meantime, Ottawa has raised that to $55,000 to increase the options a buyer can choose and still receive the rebate, but the price limit means the most popular electric car in Canada – the Tesla Model 3 – is not going to qualify.
 Among those that do qualify, 9 electric cars and 13 plug-in hybrids are eligible, including the second- and third-most popular electric cars, the Nissan Leaf and the Chevrolet Bolt.

 So you see, fellow Canucks, it’s in our near future to go green and there are all sorts of ways to go about it.
 CRS Automotive can help you when it comes to your car.
-Come to our repair shops in Hamilton and Oakville today!
+Come to our repair shops in Hamilton today!

 Subscribe